-I’m just putting it out there for those who may not have thought of this – it’s best NOT to use an ‘insulated’ canteen for outdoor survival, and here’s why…
+I’m just putting it out there for those who may not have thought of this – it’s best NOT to use an ‘insulated’ (double wall) canteen for outdoor survival, and here’s why…

-While reflecting on the recent article, 11 Most Popular Tools For Outdoor Survival, in which a stainless steel canteen with a screw-on lid is #4, I realized that there are a large number of canteens nowadays that are insulated – even some of the very popular ‘Klean Kanteen’ variety.
+While reflecting on the article, 11 Most Popular Tools For Outdoor Survival, in which a stainless steel canteen with a screw-on lid is #4, I realized that there are a large number of canteens nowadays that are insulated to keep contents cool.

-For outdoor survival purposes, you want to look for a non-insulated stainless steel canteen like this one (which I own several) or any of the many others out there.
-Here’s why…
+For outdoor survival purposes, you want to look for a non-insulated single wall stainless steel canteen, and here’s why…

-One of the very important attributes of a stainless steel canteen is that you can boil water in it if you need to – for water purification.
-Not only will stainless steel NOT rust, or will it resist breakage, but it is an efficient container for boiling drinking water if you need to (from a stream, etc..).
+One of the important attributes of a stainless steel canteen is that you can boil water in it during an emergency situation if you need to – for water purification.

 By the way, this is how long you only need to boil water for safe drinking.

-So with that said, you might consider foregoing the luxury of maintaining a nice chilled canteen of cool drinking water in an insulated canteen for that of an ordinary stainless steel single-walled canteen for your outdoor camping or hiking activities…
+With that said, you might consider foregoing the luxury of maintaining a nice chilled canteen of cool drinking water in an insulated canteen for that of an ordinary stainless steel single wall canteen for your outdoor camping or hiking activities… just in case.

 Do you know the 5 and 10 C’s of Survival?

 One of the ” C’s ” is Container.
 The idea being to have some sort of container (whatever that may be) that will hold water that you could boil for purification (or cook a meal or whatever).

 Maybe it’s simply your mess kit.
 Or just a metal cup.
 Or possibly a stainless (or aluminum) water bottle.
 It’s something to consider for any general purpose survival kit.